 On the flip side, however, there are also a lot of brands that make it their mission to create better-for-you versions of your typical gluten-laden foods, really taking into account all of the various health and nutrition aspects of the ingredients they choose to use.
 Now, more than ever, companies are trying to go “back to the basics” and are stripping away a lot of these ingredients so labels are easier to read and products are better for you!

-Which brings me to my purpose: I am here to help you decipher between the products that claim to be healthy and those which actually are – whether you are gluten-intolerant, or not!
+This brings me to my purpose: I am here to help you decipher between the products that claim to be healthy and those which actually are – whether you are gluten-intolerant, or not!
 And this month, in particular, I want to help raise awareness about Celiac Disease so those who suffer can be assured that there are better options out there and you don’t have to just “mask” or “deal” with the disease – you can live a truly fulfilled life!

 [Want to learn more about Celiac Disease?
 HERE is the link to The Beyond Celiac Organization.
 And if you want to learn more about Celiac Awareness Month and the history of Celiac Disease, then click HERE.]